kasper-piskorski/docs/pages/documentation/6-migration/CSV-migration.md

 The `separator` option allows you to specify the column separator.
 With this we are able to migrate a wider range of formats, including TSV.

-This file would be migrated in the same way as the previous example when you specify the separator using the `-s \t` argument:

 ```tsv
 Year  Make  Model Description Price
 1997  Ford  E350  "ac  abs   moon"  3000.00